The assembly line is one of the great achievements in modern manufacturing.

 In reality, many manufacturers were experimenting with assembly line systems in the 20th century.
 Indeed, Ransom Olds–an early innovator in the automotive industry–is credited with inventing the first automotive assembly line system.

-Consensus among historians seems to be that while Ford Wasn’t first, he did do more to advance the assembly line than his contemporaries.
-Ford set ambitions production goals, set faster production rates than his peers, and made a science of assembly line design and line balancing.
+The consensus among historians seems to be that while Ford wasn’t first, he did do more to advance the assembly line than his contemporaries.
+Ford set ambitious production goals, set faster production rates than his peers, and made a science of assembly line design and line balancing.

 On Ford’s assembly lines, an empty chassis became a complete car in a matter of hours, not days.